An Intro to Buying Bulk Beef

 So how much does bulk beef actually cost?

-We sell our bulk beef for $4.25 per pound of hanging weight (and our pork for $4.00).
+For June 2022, our bulk beef for $4.25 per pound of hanging weight (for September 2022, our prices are beef-- $4.50, pork-- $4.25).
 To figure out how much you will pay for each pound of the beef you take home, you will have to do some math.
 Although it is difficult to give an exact cost before the cow actually arrives at the processor and is weighed, we can estimate based on averages.
 Here is an example of how to figure the cost of your take home beef.

 $4.25 x 160 pounds = $680.00